lhiekkan/BuildingAI/README.md

-# Intraday scheduling of heat and power production using AI methods
+# Scheduling of combined heat and power production using AI methods

-Final project for the Building AI course
+Intraday scheduling of combined heat and power production using AI methods Final project for the Building AI course

 ## Summary